TheCandidStartup/TheCandidStartup.github.io/_drafts/bootstrapping-typedoc.md

 The behavior in packages mode is effectively to run TypeDoc recursively in each package.
 I don't have a config file per package, so it can't find the `src/index.ts` entry point inside my `react-virtual-scroll` package.

-The other warnings are because my repo README includes links to other Markdown files in the repo.
+The other warnings are because my repo README includes relative links to folders in the repo.
 These turn into links to GitHub in the generated docs.
 I'll deal with that later.

 I was ready to add yet another stub config file to each package when I noticed a comment in the [TypeDoc Monorepo Example](https://github.com/Gerrit0/typedoc-packages-example) about a new `packageOptions` setting.
 Hot off the presses in the latest v0.26 release.
 So new it hasn't made it into the documentation yet.
 The idea is that you put whatever per-package config setting you need under here rather than duplicating in each package.